thirtysevennorth/domesticlight_public/README.md

 # OVERVIEW OF PROJECT
-The primary working file for sensor code is DL_client REV date 15 MAR 2024
+The primary working file for sensor code is DL_client REV date 10 OCT 2024

 * Github Repository for code
 https://github.com/thirtysevennorth/domesticlight_public
 * Website
 https://domesticlight.art

-Files are intended to be built using the Arduino IDE v2.32 or later and is for use as part of the Domestic Light project.
+Files are intended to be built using the Arduino IDE v2.3.3 or later and is for use as part of the Domestic Light project.

 # TO UPDATE AN EXISTING BOARD
 1) install the required libraries and board package above in the Arduino IDE